-Courtney T. Byrd is an Associate Professor at The University of Texas at Austin.
+Courtney T. Byrd is Founding Director of the Michael and Tami Lang Stuttering Institute and Professor, Associate Chair, and Graduate Advisor in Department of Communication Sciences and Disorders at The University of Texas at Austin.
+She is Vice President for Continuing Education of The Stuttering Foundation.
 She received her bachelor’s degree from Louisiana State University-Shreveport, her master’s degree from Texas Christian University and her Ph.D. from Vanderbilt University.
 In 2006, upon completion of two years as an NIH Post-Doctoral Fellow, she joined the faculty in the Department of Communication Sciences and Disorders.
 Her research interests include the study of speech-language contributions to childhood stuttering and the development of innovative treatment and clinical training tools.
 Her research lab received an endowment in 2012 and was renamed the Dr. Jennifer and Emanuel Bodner Developmental Stuttering Lab.

 In 2014, The Michael and Tami Lang Stuttering Institute was established as a distinct endowed institute dedicated to excellence in clinical research for which Dr. Byrd serves as Founding Director.
 The mission of the Michael and Tami Lang Stuttering Institute is to help persons who stutter, their families, and their clinicians through the development, provision and sharing of evidence-based practices, the implementation of progressive clinical training methodologies, and the completion of innovative research with an emphasis on translating theory to practice.